CrzyHAX91/baddbeatz/README.md

 ### 1. Login to [Cloudflare Pages](https://pages.cloudflare.com/)
 ### 2. Create a new project:
 - Choose **"Direct Upload"**
-- Upload the entire contents of the `baddbeats/` folder
+- Upload the entire contents of the `baddbeatz/` folder

 ### 3. Set your custom domain:
 - In your Cloudflare dashboard, go to **Pages > Settings > Custom Domains**
-- Add: `baddbeats.nl`
+- Add: `baddbeatz.nl`

 ---